apache/cordova-docs/www/docs/en/dev/guide/next/index.md

 If you can see your device in the inspect devices section, but you can't see the Cordova webview you may need to add `android:debuggable="true"` in the `<application>` node of your `AndroidManifest.xml`.

 It is also possible to use Chrome Dev Tools to inspect iOS apps, through a WebKit proxy: [https://github.com/google/ios-webkit-debug-proxy/](https://github.com/google/ios-webkit-debug-proxy/)

-## Other Options

-* For more examples and explanation of the above debugging tips, see: [httpa://developer.telerik.com/featured/a-concise-guide-to-remote-debugging-on-ios-android-and-windows-phone/](https://developer.telerik.com/featured/a-concise-guide-to-remote-debugging-on-ios-android-and-windows-phone/)

 # User Interface